Adjustments and Cancellation of Aid

 - Default on a federal student loan

 - Repayment to a federal student grant program

 Satisfactory Academic Progress

 There are three components in maintaining SAP.
-Failure to comply with any one requirement may result in a loss of Title IV Federal Aid and/or MHEC State Grant eligibility.
-Each component is detailed below:
+Failure to comply with any one of these requirements may result in a loss of Title IV Federal Aid and/or MHEC State Grant eligibility.

 Updating Students About SAP

 At the end of each semester, the Financial Aid Office will review the progress of each student receiving Title IV funding.
 New financial aid applicants and transfer students are evaluated upon registration for the first term after applying for financial aid.
 Students who do not satisfy the SAP requirements listed above will be notified via Cecil College Campus email that they have not achieved SAP.

 If a student has questions about accessing their Cecil College email account, they should contact the Registration Office for assistance.
 The Office of Financial Aid is no longer sending notifications via US Post Mail.

 For more information about academic progress notifications, please see the Academic Information & Standards section of the college catalog.

 A warning status is assigned to a student who fails to meet the standards of SAP at the end of a semester (fall, spring, or summer).
 During the warning period, eligible students will continue to receive financial aid.
 However, after two consecutive semesters of not achieving SAP, a student will be placed on financial aid suspension.
 One warning is issued per academic year.
 Students cannot appeal a warning status.